alaamer12/happy_core/docs/source/modules/collections.rst

    :no-index:

-The collections module provides advanced file system operations and enhanced data structures with comprehensive functionality for file management, recycling bin operations, and file system monitoring.
+The collections module provides advanced file system operations and enhanced data structures with comprehensive functionality for file management, and file system monitoring.

 Key Components
 --------------